Costache Aristia: Literary work

 The first drafts of the Iliad in Aristia's interpretation were criticized for their coinage of composite words—ridiculed examples include pedeveloce ("fast-running") and braț-alba ("white-armed"); more such words also appeared in the 1850s version: coiflucerinde ("helmet-shining"), pedager ("quick-footed"), and cai-domitoriu ("horse-taming").
 His inventions also included the vocative zee, for "O goddess", in the very first line of the epic.
 Petre Gheorghe Bârlea describes zee as a precious contribution, superior to the Slavic-sounding zeițo, which was retained in the version penned in 1920 by George Murnu.
 He notes that, overall, Aristia "decided to cut off literary Romanian from that vast and heterogeneous field that is everyday language".
 Linguist Lazăr Șăineanu likens the artificial project to that undertaken in 16th-century French literature by Du Bartas and La Pléiade.

 Aristia's revised Iliad is viewed as "unintelligible" to more modern readers, "in a language that is new, harmonious, enchanting, but is not Romanian."
-According to the critic Ioan Duma, Aristia's care in answering his detractors was misdirected, since his translation remained "vacuous"; scholar N. Bănescu also highlights the issue of Aristia "tortur[ing] language".
+According to the critic Ioan Duma, Aristia's care in answering his detractors was misdirected, since his translation remained "vacuous"; scholar Nicolae Bănescu also highlights the issue of Aristia "tortur[ing] language".
 Călinescu sees Aristia's text as a "masterpiece in extravagance", a "caricature-like answer" to more professional translations by Nikolay Gnedich and Johann Heinrich Voss.
 The effort was criticized on such grounds by Heliade himself, who "still preserved his common sense."
 However, as scholar Gheorghe Bogdan-Duică notes, Aristia's applied talents "did wonders" for advancing the Romanian literary effort.
 Bârlea defends Aristia against his "many critics", especially those who, like Nicolae Iorga, spoke from "literary pride, having tried, in various takes, their own Homeric translations."

 Aristia's efforts in enriching the Romanian lexis were also directed to non-lyrical pursuits, as with his version of Plutarch and its 24-page glossary.
 The standard proposed here was profusely Italienized, with some Greek calques added.
 The preface also included a first instance of the word viaticum, borrowed from Latin in its original meaning, "provision for a journey".
 Aristia's project in Bible translation may have been inspired by Heliade's earlier attempts.
 According to Birtz, he refrained from following Heliade's heretical speculation, and was thus deemed palatable by the Wallachian Orthodox Church.
 His overall involvement in Christian literature was touched by additional controversy, particularly regarding its depiction of Longinus as both a Romanian and the "first Christian".
 Scholar Mihail Kogălniceanu identified this as a "maniacal" exaggeration which "does not befit a Romanian", and which was prone to make nationalism look ridiculous.